jah09/jah09/README.md

 <h3 align="left">
   About me
 </h3>
-🌱 I’m currently learning MERN
+🌱 I’m currently learning Laravel and Vue <br>
+🌱 Also cloning the Reddit App using React typescript for Frontend and Springboot for Backend
 <h3 align="left">
 📫 How to reach me **jlsuhot@gmail.com**
 </h3>